HimjyotiSarma/Analytics_Dashboard_Assessment/README.md

 # EV Analytics Dashboard (Next.js)

 A lightweight, client-first analytics UI for exploring the **Electric Vehicle Population** CSV.
 Upload a CSV, we validate the schema client-side, persist minimal metadata, and render interactive charts with Recharts.
-The backend (Go/Fiber + DB) can be added later—this README focuses on the frontend.

 ---